hyperdrift-io/genesis/docs/rules/rules.md

 - Place non-API business logic in dedicated modules under 'src/modules/core/'.

 ## Component Structure
-- Keep UI components purely presentational, consuming data from stores.
+- Build UI components using Ant Design primitives and patterns.
+- Use CSS Modules for component-specific styles and plain CSS for shared styles.
 - Clearly define prop types using TypeScript interfaces.
 - Keep components small and focused on a single responsibility.